Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

-What You Need to Know if You Want to Be an X-ray Tech
+What Do I Need to Know to Become an X-Ray Tech?

-To become a ARRT certified x-ray technologist in the medical radiography field, you will need to attend college and earn an associates degree in radiography.
+To become an ARRT certified x-ray technologist in the medical radiography field, you will need to attend college and earn an associate's degree in radiography.
 Most colleges have two-year programs, though some offer a one-year program for those already in the healthcare field.

 This is a quick look at the entire process of becoming a tech in medical radiography.